theOfficeCat/izumi/README.md

 | `KEY_DOWN` | Move down |
 | `k` | Move up |
 | `KEY_UP` | Move up |

+### `libizumi` documentation

+After running `make`, you will find the HTML docs and man pages in the `src/libizumi/docs/out` subdirectory of the build tree. `make install` will also install the man pages to your system.

 ## Screenshot